 And, regardless of whether women have clear boundaries or not, they are still subject to pornographers who have a strong incentive to manipulate them and push their boundaries.
-Indeed, pornographers appear to be well aware of the type of women more easily manipulated and whose boundaries can be pushed, as reflected in the following response:
+Indeed, pornographers appear to be well aware of

+These men, they go after the weakest.
+There are fucking ugly fish out there, who groom [young girls] and try to get their way. the type of women more easily manipulated and whose boundaries can be pushed, as reflected in the following response: